 However you structure the onboarding training for your new sourcer, remember that the job will require them to constantly look for more.
 They will need the time and space to hone their skills but it’s an investment you won’t regret.

 This is a guest post from Kasia Borowicz.
-Kasia is one of the sourcing word’s rising stars, and has already spoken on social media, culture, and more at a variety of sourcing and recruiting events.
+Kasia is one of the sourcing world’s rising stars, and has already spoken on social media, culture, and more at a variety of sourcing and recruiting events.
 Follow her on Twitter and on her blog.